n26/bob/Readme.md

 could be used when creating a release candidate for the app store.
 It would update the strings on the repository, set the version and build the app for 2 environments

 ## Creating custom commands
-Custom commands can be created an provdided to Bob.
+Custom commands can be created an provided to Bob.
 To create a command implement the `Command` protocol.
 ```swift
 public protocol Command {